Versioning

 Warning

-Build version is a special case.
-According to semantic versioning, build
+The build version is a special case.
+According to Semantic Versioning, the build

-must be ignored when determining version precedence.
-If two version numbers only differ in the build
+field must be ignored when determining version precedence.
+If two version numbers differ only in the build

-field, the comparison will yield an unexpected result.
+field, the comparison may yield an unexpected result.

 Range Specifications

-When specifying a range of versions for a component dependency (in an idf_component.yml), the range specification should be one of the following:
+When specifying a version range for a dependency (in idf_component.yml), the specification must be:

 Clauses